inspr/core-legacy/docs/yamls/index.md

 [definitions and examples](dapp.md)

 ## Channels
-> Responsible for creating a message broker's topic, a Channel serve as a path in which two or more dApps can exchange data.
+> Strucutures that make it possible to establish the communication between two dApps via a message broker.
 It must have a Type defined.

 [definitions and examples](channel.md)